Technology is cool! January 13 2021

 All that brings me on to the last point.
 Computers.

-Sure we've got other computers in the business , but my main desktop machine is an Apple MAC and it's ...wait for it ...
+We've got other computers in the business , but my main desktop machine is an Apple MAC and it's ...wait for it ...
 14 years old!

 My theory: if it's not broke .. don't bother fixing it.